 Tenth grade English students focus on the continued development of analytical writing skills, with particular attention given to paragraph development, textual evidence, and the writing process.
 Students will pursue a variety of writing projects, with emphasis on sentence composing and MLA formatting.
-The culminating writing project for English 10 is a largescale research paper focused on human rights violations.
+The culminating writing project for English 10 is a large-scale research paper focused on human rights violations.
 Throughout the year, students will develop their critical thinking, reading comprehension, and speaking skills when engaging with important works of literature that deal with social, political, and cultural contexts in a changing world.
-Students are responsible for completing the English 10 summer reading assignment.